abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/clickhouse/baseline.md

 1 row in set.
 Elapsed: 0.002 sec.
 Processed 10.00 thousand rows, 40.00 KB (4.08 million rows/s., 16.33 MB/s.)
 Peak memory usage: 785.05 KiB.
 ```

+The baseline tests confirm that ClickHouse is stable, functional, and performing efficiently on the Arm64 VM.
+With core operations validated, the setup is now ready for detailed performance benchmarking.